yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 Next we need to install the UEFI (a successor to BIOS) for QEMU.

+(Warning, it turns out that newer versions of this file have problems booting macOS...)
 Download the .rpm file that contains `*ovmf-x64*` from the following page: https://www.kraxel.org/repos/jenkins/edk2/